DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 #### Example Output

-If we run this code without a *hello.txt* file, we’ll see an error message from the `panic!` call that the `unwrap` method makes:
+If we run this code without a *hello.txt* file, we'll see an error message from the `panic!` call that the `unwrap` method makes:

 ```sh
 thread 'main' panicked at src/main.rs:4:49: